Market Insights & Security

 - Project cost calculations often focus on short term considerations (i.e. the first twelve months) and tend to overlook the long term costs, as such the true total cost of PCI DSS compliance over the longer term is not minimized.
 It is critical that the costs of achieving and maintaining compliance are considered with any given solution in conjunction with solution suitability regarding the company’s broader business strategy.

 - Don’t confuse theory with practice, the nuances of each credit card ingress points needs to be understood on a client by client basis and resolved at a practical level.
-Often we see companies bolt out of the traps down a given path only to grind to a halt when they hit unique complexities in certain areas such as the call center and in-house IVR systems etc. A holistic view is important at the beginning of such projects particularly when broader customer service, digital commercialization or Omni-channel business objectives are at play.
+Often we see companies bolt out of the traps down a given path only to grind to a halt when they hit unique complexities in certain areas such as the call centre and in-house IVR systems etc. A holistic view is important at the beginning of such projects particularly when broader customer service, digital commercialization or Omni-channel business objectives are at play.

 - One of the largest PCI DSS projects we managed & deployed affected over ten business units across two countries, at its peak involving 500 staff.
 It’s imperative that once PCI DSS certification is achieved that all managers and their staff are not disbanded back to their BAU activities.
 At the very least a skeleton team should be maintained to ensure that compliance is maintained after the initial certification i.e. ensuring that new payment initiatives don’t expose customer card data and bring the company into a none compliant state .